FasterSpeeding/Tanjun/README.md

 * An alternative implementation of command signature parsing for slash commands (which relies more on documentation parsing) can be found at <https://github.com/thesadru/tanchi>.
-* A Redis based implementation of the async cache dependency can be found in [hikari-sake](https://github.com/FasterSpeeding/Sake) \>=v1.0.1a1 (exposed by [sake.redis.ResourceClient.add_to_tanjun][]).
+* Redis based implementations of the async cache dependency can be found in [hikari-sake](https://github.com/FasterSpeeding/Sake) \>=v1.0.1a1 (exposed by [sake.redis.ResourceClient.add_to_tanjun][]).